23 Best Restaurants on Salt Spring Island, British Columbia

 Tree House Cafe, Salt Spring Island

-Located in a wooden heritage cottage with a large plum tree as its centrepiece, Tree House Cafe is a fun place to grab some lunch.
+Located in a wooden heritage cottage with a large plum tree as its centrepiece, Tree House Cafe is a fun place to eat at.
 It gets busy in summer, but the wait is worth it to dine in the treehouse.

 Must try: Grilled halloumi gyro wrapped in fresh warm naan bread

-3. Best for a relaxed vibe: Beachside Cafe
+3. Best for a relaxed vibe: The Hen and Hound Brasserie

 5. Best for cheap eats: any of the food trucks!